securingsincity/manager-readme/README.md

 ## About me

-I live in Quincy MA with my wife Sara.
-We have a baby on the way in January.
+I live in Quincy MA with my wife Sara and my son Luke.

-I've worked at Maxwell Health for almost 5 years.
+I've worked at Maxwell Health for more than 5 years.
 When I first started my role was building out the MVP with a small team, then took on more of a lead role.
 I've been managing people in addition to my lead role responsibilities for the last 3 years.

 My background is non traditional.
 I went to Emerson college to study audio engineering.
 Despite some front end exprience, the majority of my software engineering experience happened after college.